FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Anaesthetic agents, stages of Anaesthesia

-• Principles and mechanism of administration of general anaesthetics, balanced Anaesthesia
+• Principles and mechanisms of administration of general anaesthetics, balanced Anaesthesia

 • IPPV, Endotracheal Intubations